Affeeq/Monster-Slayer/README.md

 * Player can decide to give up the game and start a new game

 #### Code
-* This is the initial code that was created by me.
-I will add code created by Max soon.
+* This a new branch created for the code along.

 #### Here is the link to my code on Codepen https://codepen.io/Affeeq/pen/wvaXmjG